brocade/pyfos-contrib/README.md

 VMaxDrivenZoning- A set of scripts to build SAN zones driven by VMax arrays

 PureDrivenZoning- A set of scripts to build SAN zones driven by Pure arrays

+ZoningHangingZoneCleanup - A script to display and delete Zones without online devices